-So here’s how the pattern of my life has been going:
+So the pattern of my life has been:

-Overwhelm myself with too much that needs to get done and deal with as much crisis and stress (expected and unexpected) as I can.
-Then when my body cannot endure anymore, get sick at the worst possible time (like when we buried Mom at Thanksgiving or like, again, about a month later at Christmas.)
+Overwhelm myself with too much crisis and stress – expected and unexpected.
+When my body cannot endure anymore, get sick at the worst possible time – like when we buried Mom at Thanksgiving or a month later at Christmas.

-Sometimes, my body waits until there’s a slight break in my stressful life (like in the middle of this past May when I got a three-week break in between quarters at school.)
-Boy, did I have plans for those three weeks!
-Of course those plans never materialized because − hey, why would I actually want to enjoy my short break with uninterrupted productivity and enjoyment when I can be sick and miserable and fall way behind again?
+Sometimes my body waits until there’s a slight pause – like in the middle of this past May when I got three weeks in between quarters at school.
+Boy, did I have plans − but hey, why would I actually want to enjoy my short break with health and relaxation when I can be sick and miserable and fall way behind again?

-All I know is that this last bout of being ill has been a doozy which has lasted far too long.
+All I know is that this last bout of illness has been a doozy.
 It began as a kidney infection and somehow morphed into bronchitis.
-Don’t ask me how that’s possible.
-I’m still scratching my head over that one − in between trying to cough up a lung, which then leads me to sucking hard and heavy on my inhaler!
-But that’s what happened and it’s been damned near close to a full month now, which puts me squarely back in the middle of a new quarter at school while I’m still sick.
+I’m still scratching my head over that while simultaneously trying to cough up a lung!
+But that’s what happened and it’s been damned close to a full month now, which puts me squarely back in the middle of a new quarter at school while I’m still sick.
 Matter of fact, I’ve already had to turn in homework and I have my first test this week.
-So, what the hell – well or ill, rest time is over.
+So, well or ill, rest time is over.

 I have just one question: How did this happen?
 When did this become my life?
 (Okay, that’s two questions, but still…)

 It’s tempting for me to say: Well, now that I see the error of my ways, that’s it!
 I’m changing − starting right now!
-Except, what exactly is it that I’m supposed to change?
-And at the moment, trying to change everything or anything just adds more stress and unrealistic demands on my life that I know will ultimately fail.
-So, at least for the present, I think I’ll refrain.
-Those things that I’ve deemed not as important in my life – I’ve already minimized those to the extent that I can.
-All the rest is important to me, though − even the dust.
+Except, what exactly would I change?
+At the moment, trying to change anything would add unrealistic demands that I know would ultimately fail.

-So, there will be no retreats where I can regroup or get away from it all for a little while.
+So, there will be no retreats where I can regroup.
 There will be no vacations.
 Maybe later, but not now.
-I guess that means I’m going to have to take a breather here and there throughout each day in the business (busyness) of my life.
-I’m going to have to slow down enough to smell the roses instead of just weeding the garden on my way to the laundry room to put in a new load of wash – or something like that.
-That metaphor, at least in my life, actually makes sense in a nonsensical sort of way.
-Go figure.
+I’m going to have to take a breather here and there throughout each day in the business (busyness) of life.
+I’m going to have to slow down enough to at least acknowledge there are roses blooming outside instead of barely forcing my head out of a textbook on my rush to the laundry room to put in a new load of wash.

-In my case, instead of smelling the roses, maybe I’ll go outside and appreciate our pond in the backyard where at the moment there is an amazing blue dragonfly that calls this place home.
-I’ll watch Birdie (our tortie cat) watching herself in the pond.
-She’s completely bewildered by what she sees.
-Is it her reflection?
+In that spirit, I went outside to appreciate our pond in the backyard this mid morning.
+At the moment there’s an amazing blue dragonfly that calls this home.
+Birdie (our tortie cat) followed me out and is staring into the pond with an odd expression on her face.
+Is it her reflection she sees?
 Is there a bug in the water?
 I’m not sure, but she looks both fascinated and worried.
-I check to see what she’s looking at.
-I see ripples in the water.
-As I stare, I start getting a little dizzy and nauseous and have to turn away.
-Maybe that’s what she’s been staring at with that odd look on her face like, “What the heck is going on here!”
+I check to see what has her attention.
+Ripples in the water.
+As I stare, I start feeling a little dizzy and nauseous.
+I have to turn away.
+Could it be that Birdie, too, was experiencing that same sensation?”

-I notice the sound of the traffic on the other side of our fence.
-At 10:00 a.m., there aren’t a lot of horns or screeching of brakes or sirens blasting like during rush hour, just the whooshing of a few cars going down the busy road.
-The sound isn’t all that unpleasant.
-As I listen, I realize it’s not that different from noisy waves crashing over the shore.
-It’s funny how one sound is deemed desirable while the other is considered noise pollution.
-Again, go figure.
+I notice the sound of traffic on the other side of our fence.
+At 10:00 a.m. there aren’t a lot of horns or screeching of brakes or sirens blasting like during rush hour, just the whooshing of intermittent cars going down the road.
+The sound isn’t all that different from noisy waves crashing over the shore.
+Funny how one sound is desirable while the other is considered noise pollution.

-It’s been awhile since I’ve walked around in our backyard.
-As I do, I notice things I need to do: that area of the flower bed needs to be weeded.
+It’s been awhile since I’ve walked around our backyard.
+As I meander, I notice things I need to do: that area of the flower bed needs to be weeded.
 This broken pot needs to go to the trash.
 Ah, more work!

 Nope.
 I need to stop.
-This is something I can control and change.
+This is something I can change.
 This is where the cycle can be broken.
-I’m not going to focus on what still needs to be done.
-Right now, I’m just going to appreciate and be curious.
-This is my moment to just be and breathe and enjoy.
+Instead of focusing on what still needs to be done, right now, I’m just going to appreciate and be curious.
+This is my moment to be and breathe and enjoy.
 What caused that pot to break, anyway?
-Not sure, but it’s still quite lovely in a ruined sort of way.
+Not sure, but it’s still lovely in a ruined sort of way.
 The distressing only adds character and charm.
-Yes, the weeding needs to be done, but the clay pot gets to be appreciated and also gets to stay.
+Yes, the weeding needs to be done, but the clay pot stays.

-So that’s the plan for today for right now: I’m just going to turn down the intensity in my life a notch or two, quit feeling quite so guilty about everything and just appreciate and experience this moment with fresh eyes and ears.
+So that’s the plan for today for right now: I’m going to turn down the intensity a notch or two, quit feeling quite so guilty about everything and experience this moment with fresh eyes and ears.

 I’ll focus on tomorrow, tomorrow.

-These past several weeks of being ill has been exhausting in a way that has amazed me.
-I’m used to bouncing back, but for some reason I seem to have lost my bounce.
+These past several weeks of being ill has been exhausting in a way that I’m not used to.
+I’m used to getting right back up, but for some reason I seem to have lost my bounce.
 Does this mean I have to give up my “bumble” membership?
 (For those of you who didn’t just get this reference, you have to watch the Christmas classic, Rudolph the Red Nose Reindeer.)

-Even so, I’ve been reading and going through paperwork as I’ve been able.
+Even in low gear, though, I’ve been reading and going through paperwork as I’ve been able.
 Today, I feel almost human again, which gave me the idea to include the following short piece entitled, “Rules for Being Human” in this post.

 The rules seem incredibly relevant to my current situation.
-I wish I’d written these words.
-Even more, I wish someone had sat me down when I was young and drilled these words into my head.
+I wish I’d written them.
+Even more, I wish someone had sat me down when I was young and drilled them into my head.
 Not to say that I would have actually listened back then because I was pretty hellbent on doing things my way when I was young.
 Oh well.
-These rules have caught my attention now.
+They’ve caught my attention now.
 Better late than never.

 In the future, as I come across interesting articles, quotes or short pieces, I’ll try and either provide a link or provide a written copy under the “Inspired Living” or “Words I Wish I Wrote” category on my site, hopefully to give you something to consider or just to brighten your day.
 I’ll also put a copy of “The Rules for Being Human” on its own page so you don’t have to read through all of this to get to that if you want to check it out now and again.